 Many adults don’t meet their daily recommended intake of magnesium.
 Modern diets are often high in processed foods and low in nutrient-dense foods that are magnesium-rich.
 We are notoriously under-consuming nuts, seeds, and vegetables while drinking sodas and processed foods that strip minerals from our bones and body.

-Eating a few servings of these foods each day will dramatically increase your magnesium intake;
+Eating a few servings of these foods each day will dramatically increase your magnesium intake.
+Here is a list of high magnesium foods:

 Even with a healthy, varied diet, it can still be difficult to get all of the magnesium your body needs.
 That’s where supplements can help.